 Women for Women International

-Currently, funding from players of People's Postcode Lottery is being used to empower 1,800 marginalised women in Afghanistan, the Democratic Republic of Congo and Nigeria, as they build stable futures after for themselves and their communities after the traumas of war.
+In 2022, funding from players of People's Postcode Lottery empowered 1,780 marginalised women in Afghanistan, Iraq, and South Sudan to build stable futures for themselves and their communities after the traumas of war.

 Obaida, a participant in Women for Women International's Stronger Women, Stronger Nations programme in Afghanistan, said,

 "Women for Women International taught me the skills I needed to support my family.
 I still run a small business sewing clothes and now also sell eggs with the poultry kit I was provided in the programme.
 With the money I earn, I can support my family as well as save a portion of it.
 While I do not know what the future holds for us, I feel I can finally build pieces of my life back together, one step at a time."